NT

 Conservation Actions Underway

 There are many protected areas in or near to its range, but most of these reserves are relatively small and isolated, and it is not clear how many of them contain large enough areas of suitable forest to support viable populations.
-Furthermore, conservation management is often weak within these protected areas (J. Fellowes in litt.
-2007).
-The large Wuyishan Nature Reserve in Fujian (565 km2) and Jiangxi (160 km2) is likely to be especially important for its long-term survival (Liang Wei in litt.
-2004).
+Overall, they combine to protect <5% of suitable habitat in the species' range (Savini et al. 2021).

 Conservation Actions Proposed

-Advocate listing as a nationally protected species in China.
 Conduct studies of its habitat requirements.
 Conduct surveys in protected areas throughout its range, to determine which of them support significant populations.
-Help develop appropriate management practices in protected areas to better protect closed-canopy forest and enforce the hunting ban.
+Help develop appropriate management practices in protected areas to better protect closed-canopy forest.
 If required, propose the designation of new protected areas.

 Identification